Caiheng111/rails-marketplace/README.md

   * ***Purpose***

     The purpose of the Goodgiving is to remove the intermediary.
 The website itself serves as a donation platform.
 After the local community government or related agency company publishes the donation project, people can browse directly on the website.
 The amount of the donation of the website management organization is controlled by everyone.
 Scope, unlike a donation website, donors do not need to make monthly donations.
 Goodgiving's donations go out completely and voluntarily.
 After understanding the specific story and background of the project, the donor class randomly chooses to donate a small amount.
 Donors can also directly communicate with the organization that initiated the project to learn more about the project and decide whether to make a donation.
 Without third-party intermediaries, donors are more likely to believe in the authenticity and reliability of donations.
-Even after learning about the project background, you can register as a voluntee on the website.
+Even after learning about the project background, you can register as a volunteer on the website.

 * ***Functionality / features***

-    1. Login and sign up function (mutilple users) User gem devise to set the multiple user authentication, user can sign up as a donor/voluntter or a organization.
-Once they signup, they can login and update their password.
+1. Login and sign up function (multiple users)

+    User gem devises to set the multiple user authentication, user can sign up as a donor/volunteer or an organization.
+Once they signup, they can log in and update their password.
-        *  When sign up as a organization（as a new organization）, the navbar will show the link profile, after clicking that link, the organization can add their profile information.
+    * When signing up as an organization（as a new organization）, the navbar will show the link profile, after clicking that link, the organization can add their profile information.

-        * A dropdown menu will show out (including post a project/All projects/edit profile/Message), once the organization add their profile information on website.
+    * A dropdown menu will show out (including post a project/All projects/edit profile/Message), once the organization adds their profile information on the website.

-        * When sign up ad a donor, donor can send message to the organization who post that project and donate money.
+    * When sign up ad a donor, the donor can send messages to the organization who post that project and donate money.

-        * When sign up as a volunteer, the navbar will show the link profile, after clicking that link, the volunteer can add their profile information.
+    * When signing up as a volunteer, the navbar will show the link profile, after clicking that link, the volunteer can add their profile information.

-    2.  authentication for donating and sending message
+2. authentication for donating and sending a message

-        * User who hae not logined or signed up can't donate and send messages each other. they only can browse the website
+    * User who has not log in or sign up can't donate and send messages to each other. they only can browse the website

 3. authentication and security for user and project information

-        * User only can access to their inly profile or edit(delete) their own projects. if they try to access other user's information, they will be leaded to the home page
+    * User only can access to their only profile or edit(delete) their own projects. if they try to access other user's information, they will be led to the home page

 4. Searching, sorting and filtering capability

-        * In the proejcts listing page, user can search the project by key word
+    * In the projects listing page, user can search the project by keyword
-        * In the proejcts listing page, user can choose projects by location listing
+    * In the projects listing page, user can choose projects by location listing
-        * In the proejcts listing page, user can choose projects by project category listing
+    * In the projects listing page, user can choose projects by project category listing

 5. page separation function

-        * Used gem 'will-pagination' to divide the proejcts
+    * Used gem 'will-pagination' to divide the projects

-    6.  show the raised percentage in project
+6. show the raised percentage in the project

-        * User can see the raised percentage in project
+    * User can see the raised percentage in the project

 7. Internal user messaging system within the app
     * User can send message each other when they logged in

 8. A payment system for your product. (e.g. Stripe)

     * Setted Stripe to finish the payment function

 9. Admin user account for the admin user to administer the site

-      * Add the admin user authentication to manage the wensite information
+    * Add the admin user authentication to manage the website information
     * Admin user can edit or delete all projects information and user profile information

 10. responsive layout for phone size

-    11. (authentication）The user need login first when they want to send message and donate
+11. (authentication）The user need login first when they want to send a message and donate